PhD student attending Convocation

 All graduating students must register in order to receive their degree.
 Online registration is open during three periods of the year:

 - To graduate in the fall: Late July to September 15, 2017

 If you are expected to graduate, you will receive an email to your @uOttawa.ca address when online registration opens.

 How to register

 During one of the above periods, log into uoZone.
 On the Applications tab, select Apply for graduation and follow the instructions.
 Once you apply, you can track your graduation status in your Student Center (also available on the Applications tab in uoZone).

-Note: If you’re submitting a request for a degree in a program other than the one you’re enrolled in or you missed the registration period above, you must submit a completed registration for degree and request for diploma (PDF) form to your faculty.
+Note: If you’re submitting a request for a degree in a program other than the one you’re enrolled in and the registration period is still open, please send an email to your faculty.
+If the registration period is closed, please submit a completed registration for degree and request for diploma (PDF) form to your faculty.